About Us

 Overview

-The I-QIPS provides a home for College-wide educational and training initiatives in quality improvement and patient safety (QI/PS).
-It also recognizes BCM faculty and staff interested in expanding their knowledge, skills, and abilities in the science, application, and teaching of QI/PS.
-These efforts serve to benefit BCM and its affiliated learners across the educational continuum.
+The I-QIPS serves as a home for College-wide initiatives in quality improvement and patient safety (QI/PS) education and training.
+It also fosters the development of BCM faculty and staff interested in expanding their knowledge, skills, and abilities in the science, application, and teaching of QI/PS.
+These efforts support BCM and affiliated learners across the educational continuum.

-Through its strategies and key service areas, which are aligned with the College's clinical and educational missions and priorities, the I-QIPS advances outcomes and patient health with goals to:
+Through its strategies and key service areas, which align with the College's clinical and educational missions and priorities, the I-QIPS advances patient outcomes and healthcare quality with goals to:

 • Proficiently train faculty and staff in QI/PS principles and practice;